Facebook Twitter Instagram

 5. Wellington Barracks

-The Changing of the Guard ceremony in London begins at 10.30 am with the relief of the guards happening at 11 am at Buckingham Palace.
+The Changing of the Guard ceremony in London begins at 10.30 am.
+The guards’ relief takes place at 11 am at Buckingham Palace.
 The ceremony lasts approximately 30-45 minutes.

-However, although this is generally the schedule, there can always be exceptions, with the exact dates usually confirmed one month in advance.
-Below we have put together a list of confirmed dates and the provisional dates for each month.
-This information is updated every month, and the exact dates of the Changing of the Guard are only available the month before (sometimes only a few days!)
-This is why it’s so important to check the dates just before coming to London.
+Below is a list of confirmed dates and the provisional dates for each month.
+This information is updated monthly, and the exact dates of the Changing of the Guard are only available the previous month (sometimes only a few days in advance!).
+This is why checking the dates just before visiting London is essential.

 > January